papis/papis/doc/source/scripting.rst

 scripts can make use of the user input.

 To use the script you can put it somewhere in your ``PATH`` or alternatively inside the ``~/.papis/scripts`` folder.
-In the latter case when you run
+In the latter case when you run:

 ::

     papis -h

-you will see that there is another command besides the default commands called ``mail``:
+... you will see that there is another command besides the default commands called ``mail``:

 ::